iGEM-HUST-China/HUST-China-2025/wiki/description.md

 Ultimately, we have created a microbial cell factory capable of efficiently converting harmful WCO into high‑value squalene, thereby providing the cosmetics industry with a new low‑cost, sustainable source of raw materials.

+{% include figure.html image="https://static.igem.wiki/teams/5569/model/m02.webp" caption="Figure 9.
+Composition and environmental issues of WCO (wasted cooked oil)." %}

 ### Model

 At the modelling level, we established a Digital Twin Pipeline spanning molecular, enzymatic and system layers, with the model serving as the central driver for iterative design and experimentation.

-At the molecular layer, to achieve metabolic compartmentalisation, we used the HADDOCK docking simulation platform [<sup>11</sup>] to analyse the binding energies and conformational differences of PEX5 with three signal peptides (SKL, GGGSSKL and TYWIRFSKL).
+At the molecular layer, to achieve metabolic compartmentalisation, we used the HADDOCK docking simulation platform <sup>11</sup> to analyse the binding energies and conformational differences of PEX5 with three signal peptides (SKL, GGGSSKL and TYWIRFSKL).
 By screening for the optimal import sequence combinations, we ensured that enzymes in the MVA pathway could be efficiently targeted to the peroxisome.

-At the enzyme‑engineering layer, focusing on the rate‑limiting enzyme t‑HMGR in the MVA pathway, we combined ProteinMPNN [<sup>12</sup>], Frustratometer 2 [<sup>13</sup>] and Rosetta FastRelax [<sup>14</sup>] for sequence design and energy refinement, yielding candidate variants that surpassed the wild type in both stability and catalytic efficiency and thus laying the foundation for increased pathway flux.
+At the enzyme‑engineering layer, focusing on the rate‑limiting enzyme t‑HMGR in the MVA pathway, we combined ProteinMPNN <sup>12</sup>, Frustratometer 2 <sup>13</sup> and Rosetta FastRelax <sup>14</sup> for sequence design and energy refinement, yielding candidate variants that surpassed the wild type in both stability and catalytic efficiency and thus laying the foundation for increased pathway flux.

-At the systems layer, to quantify the host’s metabolic responses under varying environmental conditions, we built a growth‑kinetics framework based on the Gompertz equation and machine‑learning models (Random Forest [<sup>15</sup>] and XGBoost [<sup>16</sup>]).
+At the systems layer, to quantify the host’s metabolic responses under varying environmental conditions, we built a growth‑kinetics framework based on the Gompertz equation and machine‑learning models (Random Forest <sup>15</sup> and XGBoost <sup>16</sup>).
 This framework predicts how changes in pH and temperature affect growth rate and stationary phase, thereby guiding the optimisation of culture conditions.

 Through this integrated three‑layer modelling system, we achieved a closed‑loop design linking peroxisomal import optimisation, rate‑limiting enzyme refinement and growth‑environment prediction, transforming metabolic engineering of Y. lipolytica from empirical exploration to prediction‑driven design.

+{% include figure.html image="https://static.igem.wiki/teams/5569/model/m02.webp" caption="Figure 9.
+Composition and environmental issues of WCO (wasted cooked oil)." %}

 ### Hardware

 In the squalene extraction experiments, our practical experience and surveys revealed that the micro‑fermenters commonly used in synthetic biology are costly and lack real‑time monitoring capabilities.
 Consequently, researchers must perform extensive repetitive and continuous work while relying on multiple separate, large instruments, which reduces both experimental efficiency and accuracy.

 To address this challenge, we propose the design of an Integrated Fermentation & Processing System (iFPS).
 This compact device integrates three functional modules—micro‑fermentation cultivation, high‑speed centrifugation collection and mechanical agitation‑based disruption—into a single unit.
 It substantially enhances experimental consistency and operational safety while keeping the equipment cost at about US$ 100.
 In essence, the iFPS provides a fundamental solution to the micro‑fermentation challenges encountered in synthetic biology.

+{% include figure.html image="https://static.igem.wiki/teams/5569/model/m02.webp" caption="Figure 9.
+Composition and environmental issues of WCO (wasted cooked oil)." %}

 ## Reference